Our Services

 Helpful Resources

-Sleeping well after a hip replacement is vital for healing, but pain, swelling, stiffness, and fear of movement often disrupt rest.
-Red light therapy applied over the surgical site may reduce inflammation, ease pain, and support tissue repair, especially when paired with proper sleep positioning and pain management.
+Restorative sleep after hip replacement surgery is essential for healing, yet pain, swelling, stiffness, and fear of movement frequently interfere with rest.
+Red light therapy (RLT) applied to the surgical site may help reduce inflammation, relieve pain, and promote tissue repair — especially when combined with proper sleep positioning and effective pain management.

 Undergoing a hip replacement is a major surgery that can affect your sleep quality for weeks or months.
 Pain, muscle stiffness, and anxiety about movement often make it hard to get restful sleep.
 One emerging tool to promote healing and comfort is red light therapy (RLT).
 In this article, we'll explain how red light therapy for hip replacement and sleep might help, share evidence-based tips, and outline simple steps you can take tonight.